From the Governor's Office and NM Department of Health

-No doubt, this is a challenging time.
-I want to assure employees that we will work together to continue providing services for our students in ways that help our community stay safe.
-DACC has already taken steps to do this.
-Faculty are preparing to teach their classes using remote technologies once spring break is over.
-Many staff have already begun offering student services using remote technologies.
+I want to assure all employees that we will work together to continue providing services for our students in ways that help our community stay safe.
 My deep thanks to all of you and the employees whose assignments keep them on campus.

 We keep in our minds and hearts people who have been impacted by the virus and extend our wishes for full recoveries.
 We are fortunate to have some of the best healthcare and emergency professionals and volunteers here in the Las Cruces area, many of whom are graduates from DACC.